solidjs/solid-site/public/tutorial/lessons/stores_immutable/lesson.md

 > Todo Example

-The behavior of reconcile is coonfigurable.
-A custom `key` can be set and there is a `merge` option which ignores structural cloning and only diff the leaves.
+The behavior of reconcile is configurable.
+A custom `key` can be set and there is a `merge` option which ignores structural cloning and only diffs the leaves.